A front yard is the first place that everyone coming into your home sees. It’s a place that tells visitors about your home.

 This idea is similar to the above one.
 In fact, it’s the same except the current one can be used in a variety of instances.

 With this idea, you add small white rocks or white gravel on top of the bed of a plantation.
-It can be a coconut tree with a cement-and-rock bed or a gabion plant.
+It can be a coconut tree with a cement-and-rocks bed or a gabion plant.

 The small rocks or gravel will act like mulch and will prevent moisture from getting lost.